RetailMeNot/shield/docs/start/alternatives.md

   <div class="panel-heading">Correctness of Comparisons</div>
   <div class="panel-body">
     <p>
         We try to be objective as possible in these comparisons.
-However, its possible that we missed some features in our research or that the project has been updated in the mean time.
+However, it's possible that we missed some features in our research or that the project has been updated in the mean time.
     </p>
     <p>